cozy/cozy-setup/README.md

 contact@cozycloud.cc or join our IRC channel and ask for assistance (#cozycloud on freenode.net).

+## Recommended Hardware

+The CPU is not a limitation, Cozy can even run on RaspberryPi.

+### Mininum

+RAM: 512Mo (it allows to have 4 apps running simultaneously) Disk space: 5Go

+### Recommended

+RAM: 1024 Mo (it allows to have 10 apps simultaneously).
+Disk space: a lot of space to store all your files.

 ## Test

 Once the installation is done, you can access https://IP:443 to create your Cozy